playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 - Windows Hypervisor Platform
 - Windows Sandbox

 After these three settings are selected, press **"OK"** and allow the features to install.
 After your features are installed, your machine will need a reboot.
-Go ahead and restart your machine before proceeding to installing Android Studio.
+Go ahead and restart your computer before proceeding to install Android Studio.

 # Setup Android Studio {#android-studio}